kubernetes-sigs/kwok/docs/contributing/development.md

 # Development

-This doc walks you through how to run `kwok` and `kwokctl` in the local.
+This doc provides details on how to build and run `kwok` and `kwokctl` locally.

 ## Building